SamuelKasper/SWD-Endabgabe/README.md

 1. All JSON files must at least contain [].
 2. Use npm run start in console to start the program.
+3. Log in as admin:
+    username: admin
+    password: admin

 ## Diagrams: